wjburton/personal_website/content/post/interpretable_model_log/index.md

 To add onto the lemonade stand example, say we want to predict x, the number of cups sold.
 We have two variables at our disposal.
 The number of squirrels in a 100 meter radius, and the temperature outside.
 When exploring the data you find out that the number of squirrels was the strongest predictor and because of this you build the model only on the number of squirrels.
 What have you just done??
 Do you think squirrel count provides an accurate representation of lemonade sales?
 While it was useful to predicting in the past it is important to understand how/why it fits into the model when building an interpretable and explainable model.

-This was a little crazy of an example, but I kid you not, one time I saw someone use client name as a variable for building a churn model.
+OK, the squirrel example is a little crazy, but I kid you not, one time I saw someone use client name as a variable for building a churn model.
 NAME?? how can the name of someone (ex. bob vs sam) be predictive of churn?
 Before dropping all possible variables into XGboost clapping your hands together and saying done, you really need to take the time to understand what you are trying to model, think about what variables would make sense to use, and physically model it to the best of your ability.
 This takes time.

 ### What is an interpretable model?
-An interpretable model in a data science context is a model that allows you to understand exactly how it arrives at its predictions.
+An interpretable model in a data science context is a model that allows you to understand exactly how it arrives at its predictions (in a reasonable amount of time).
 To categorize commonly used models (again focusing on binary predictions): <br>

 *These are not exhaustive lists* <br>
 **Interpretable**